YDLD-dataset/YDLD/README.md

 * **The full YDLD dataset will be released soon!**
-* **We are reorganizing the code to improve readability and will release it as soon as it's complete.**
+* **We are reorganizing the code to improve readability and will release it as soon as possible.**
+* **We are also correcting some erroneous and missing annotations.
+This work will also be made public as soon as possible.**

 ## SS-FLD